As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The best way to find gold in your backyard is to inspect the rock and soil types.
 It is most common to find gold with particular minerals and metals.

-In addition, if you are the property owner and do not own the mining rights, you cannot claim the gold or continue mining.
+In addition, if you are the property owner and do not have mining rights, you cannot claim the gold or continue mining.

 The owner of the mining rights has the luxury of deciding on the next steps.
 When you have mining rights, you need a bank full of money to exploit.
 Instead, wait for a buy-out offer and enjoy life.